 Famed for its professional sailing, stunning Victorian architecture and vibrant festival atmosphere, Cowes is one of the most popular towns on the Isle of Wight.
 As the summer arrives and sailors migrate to this sailing capital, Cowes bursts to life with holidaymakers, sailors from across the globe and local people looking to enjoy to friendly, summer atmosphere of the Island's northernmost town.

 But it's not just the summer time when Cowes is a great place to visit.
 There are events and attractions open throughout the year that will keep the whole family entertained.
 In East Cowes lies Queen Victoria's favourite holiday home, Osborne House.
-Take a short trip from West Cowes to East via the floating bridge (chain ferry) and make your way up through the town to witness Prince Albert's stunning garden design and architecture that influenced the rest of Cowes' designers and builders.
+Take a short trip from Cowes to East Cowes via the floating bridge (chain ferry) and make your way up through the town to witness Prince Albert's stunning garden design and architecture that influenced the rest of Cowes' designers and builders.

 Start your Isle of Wight holiday in Cowes and enjoy the relaxed, Island atmosphere of this nautical town.